fkmatsuda/img-z-jdk/README.md

 You can ask me for help by [e-mail](mailto:fabio@fkmatsuda.dev), I will try to help as best I can.

 ## Roadmap
-I will try to keep this project up to date, with a tag for each release of OpenJDK 11.
+I will try to keep this project up to date, with a tag for each release of OpenJDK.

 ## License
 This container image contains: